uhuruhashimoto/tse-uhuruhashimoto/crawler/README.md

 -   'depth' is a non-negative integer specifying the depth at which the crawler should crawl.

 To test the crawler (output redirected to `testing.out`), run `make test` or directly test to stdout with `testing.sh`.

+*Note: this assumes the existence of storage directories, `./test`, `./test1`, `./test2`, and `./test3` with write permissions.
+Inital testing currently writes twice to THE SAME DIRECTORY for its first test, and then writes to successive directories*

 To enable file overwrite checks when writing data, run `make safe` before testing.
 This will preserve data files within the test directory, and issue corresponding warnings within the testing output file.

-* PLEASE NOTE: because common.a is a static library, running `make` after `make safe` will not recompile the object files, and the file overwrite check will remain in force during testing.
-To remove this, the user must run `make clean` before recompiling and testing. *
+*PLEASE NOTE: because common.a is a static library, running `make` after `make safe` will not recompile the* *object files, and the file overwrite check will remain in force during testing.
+To remove this, the user* *must run `make clean` before recompiling and testing.*

 To clean, use `make clean` (which also cleans libraries).